matters-in-media-art/mattersinmediaart.org/lending-time-based-media.md

 <li>
   <div class="collapsible-header">Check display equipment</div>
   <div class="collapsible-body" markdown="1">
-* The standards required for display of time-based media works of art are higher than required in an office or domestic setting.
+* The standards required for display of media artworks are higher than required in an office or domestic setting.
 * It is important that someone with the relevant expertise check the performance of the display equipment (hired or purchased) well in advance of the display.
 * Testing should mirror the display as closely as possible (eg size of image, lighting conditions).
 </div>